LDSSA/heroku-model-deploy/README.md

 The recommended new way to manage virtual environments is via [pipenv](https://github.com/pypa/pipenv).
 It aims to replace the most traditional way of dealing with virtual environments in python, [virtualenv](https://virtualenv.pypa.io/en/stable/).

+**NOTE:** Dear Windows users, there is a time in every Data Scientist's life when using Windows might not work.
+This is the perfect moment to install the Windows subsystem for Linux, which allows Windows 10 developers to run Linux environments directly on Windows, without the overhead of a virtual machine.
+[Here]() is a great tutorial on how to

 After installing pipenv, from the project folder (i.e., where this readme lives in your computer), you can create a local virtual environment contained in this folder and install the project dependencies (included on a file named `requirements.txt` with:

 ```